atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi/index.md

 ### DNS
 Lastly, I want my services acessible via DNS records when a user is connected via VPN.
 I want the DNS server to sit on the LAN network and become the primary DNS server for users when they connect to the network.
 This keeps my A records off of public DNS servers.

+# Architecture

+> **Note:** This is not intended to be a HA cluster.
+I only have single master node.
+The numbers aren't ideal for concensus.
+In this build I just want to learn the basics.

 # Build List
 The following is my build list for the project: